 In a Muslim-majority country, Bali is culturally Hindu, with traditions and festivities celebrated nowhere else in the region.
-The culture is best appreciated through the arts and food that the locals lovingly share with their visitors; but this culture sits in an uneasy truce with encroaching modernity in the form of resorts, golf courses, and malls sprouting up all over.
+The culture is best appreciated through the arts and food that the locals lovingly share with their visitors, but this culture sits in an uneasy truce with encroaching modernity in the form of resorts, golf courses, and malls sprouting up all over.

-What to do in Bali, Indonesia
+What to Do in Bali

 Bali has long been known for its beaches and culture, but the growing tourist infrastructure means that new opportunities for fun and entertainment are opening wide.